-Hereditary motor sensory neuropathy (HMSN) or Charcot-Marie-Tooth Disease (CMTD), is a group of inherited, progressive, motor and sensory peripheral nerve disorders with demyelination, axonal degeneration, or both.
+Hereditary motor sensory neuropathy (HMSN), also known as Charcot-Marie-Tooth Disease (CMT), is the most commonly inherited peripheral polyneuropathy.
+It constitutes a group of inherited, progressive, motor and sensory peripheral nerve disorders with properties of demyelination, axonal degeneration, or both.
+It is classified by clinical characteristics, modes of inheritance, electrophysiologic features, metabolic defects, and specific gene markers.
 It overlaps with distal hereditary [pure] motor neuropathies (dHMN) but is distinct from hereditary sensory and autonomic neuropathy (HSAN) and motor neuron disease (MND).
-Peripheral neuropathy is also part of some mitochondrially inherited and other multisystem genetic diseases not under the HMSN umbrella.1
+CMT is an evolving field with considerable phenotypic and genetic heterogeneity.1, 2

-50-60 genes which code for proteins involved in nerve structure (myelin, Schwann cells, axons) and function (axonal transport, energy production) have been identified as causing length-dependent neuropathy.
-Modes of inheritance include autosomal dominant, autosomal recessive, X-linked recessive, and X-linked semi-dominant (milder disease in carrier females).
+Over 100 genes, which code for proteins involved in nerve structure (myelin, gap junctions, Schwann cells, axons) and function (axonal transport, energy production) have been identified as causal for CMT and related disorders.2,3 Modes of inheritance include autosomal dominant, autosomal recessive, X-linked recessive, and X-linked semi-dominant (milder disease in carrier females).

 Epidemiology including risk factors and primary prevention

-CMT1a has overproduction of peripheral myelin protein; other demyelinating forms have myelin compaction or impaired maintenance or development with problems in Schwann cell differentiation, function, or survival.
+Overexpression of peripheral mylon protein 22 (PMP22) causes a demyelinating neuropathy.
+CMT1A has overproduction of peripheral mylin protein; other demyelinating forms have myelin compaction or impaired maintenance or development with problems in Schwann cell differentiation, function, or survival.
 Histologically, onion bulbs, focal folds and/or swelling occur.
 Axonal forms may have abnormal mitochondrial fusion or fission, or other defects in axonal transport and intracellular membrane trafficking.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Later Course: Foot deformity, foot drop, and later quadriceps weakness may further limit unaided mobility.
+Later course: foot deformity, foot drop, and quadriceps weakness may further limit unaided mobility.
 Falls increase with fatigue and proprioceptive loss.
-Fine motor performance is more affected, with cramping pain in distal extremities, and visible atrophy.
+Fine motor performance is more affected, with hand weakness, cramping pain, and visible atrophy.